USF (University of South Florida) Logo

 University of South Florida Logo 2018

-In September 2018, the new logo debuted to a huge response from USF students and alums.
-The audience did not like the lime green bull, which was depicted in a minimalistic style using a negative space effect and was very reminiscent of the Merrill Lynch logo.
-The name of the educational institution was written on the right, for which the designers chose a custom font.
+The new logo debuted in September 2018 to great response from USF students and alumni.
+The public did not like the lime green bull, which was depicted in a minimalist style using a negative space effect and was very reminiscent of the Merrill Lynch logo.
+The name of the educational institution was written on the right, for which the designers chose a non-standard font.
 The name of the university consisted of asymmetrical sans-serif letters.
-The capital “U,” “S,” and “F” with empty spaces stood out the most, as well as the italic preposition “of.”
+The capital letters “U,” “S,” and “F” with empty spaces, as well as the italicized preposition “of,” stood out the most.

-It is known that at first, it was planned to use the Iconic Bull U, a symbol of sports teams, for the University of South Florida logo.
+It is known that at first, it was planned to use the iconic symbol of Bull U sports teams for the logo of the University of South Florida.
 But then the concept changed, and it was decided to create a new drawing from scratch.
-The animal pose was inspired by sculptures located at different campuses.
-The regal posture comes from the bull from Tampa, the curly tail from USF Sarasota-Manatee, and the upturned head from USF St. Petersburg.
-The university changed its logo once in March 2019, at the cost of nearly $8,000.
-The redesign process took five months, but in the end, it turned out that the bull, unloved by everyone, remained, and only the shape of the tail and the location of the hind leg changed.
+The animal’s pose was inspired by sculptures located on various campuses.
+The regal pose is from the bull from Tampa, the curled tail is from USF Sarasota-Manatee, and the upturned head is from USF St. Paul.
+The university had already changed its logo once before in March 2019, costing nearly $8,000.
+The redesign process took five months, but in the end, it turned out that the unloved bull remained, and only the shape of the tail and the location of the hind leg changed.

 2019